 Perspectives from the social sciences and humanities play an important role in a number of areas if we are to solve the major sustainability and social challenges we face.
-The Long-term plan also emphasises the need for social science perspectives, including legal perspectives, in order to further develop our understanding of, for example, how marine and coastal areas should be managed holistically.
-The major technological advances that are continuously taking place require sound and appropriate regulations, in which social solience research will provide important knowledge.
+The to the control of the Long-term plan also emphasises the nee and coastal areas should be managed h science research will provide important knowledge

 The social sciences can contribute with research on how different emergency preparedness measures are understood and handled by different social groups, and how different groups understand and relate to risk in different situations.
 This is of great importance for how emergency preparedness works in the situation it is supposed to resolve.
-Social research also contributes to understanding the consequences of - and - evaluating public development and innovation projects.
+Social rch also contributes to understanding the consequences of - and - evaluating public development and innovation projects.

 In order to strengthen research on democracy, governance and renewal, and the research requested in the Long-term plan on trust, inclusion, societal security and emergency preparedness, it is important to facilitate increased use of experimental methods, longitudinal studies, and coordinated data collection in groups with different roles in society and public administration.
-Norwesy is known to have extensive registers with high-quality data on the entire population.
+Norway is known to have extensive registers with high-quality data on the entire population.
 Accessible infrastructure will provide opportunities for research of high relevance to society, e.g. by facilitating studies of major societal challenges related to democracy, education, business and industry, governance and administration.
-More concretely, such research can provide important knowledge about issues related to climate and environmental challenges, the Norwegian working life and welfare model, imgration, reforms and innovelation in the public sector, participation in education and society, extremism, security man rights and various forms of inequality.
-This is a necessary part of the knowledge base for policy development and for further development of the welfare society.
-Such research enables us to better understand trends in society and meet national and global challenges with targeted and effective measures, and will be relevant to the national social mission: "Include more children and young people in education, work and society."
+More concretely, such research can provide important knowledge about issues related to: climate and environmental challenges, the Norwegian working life and welfare model regration, reform and involved in the public sector, participation in education and society, extremism, society, human rights and various forms of inequality.
+This is a nee part of the knowledge base for policy development and for further development of the welfare society.
+Such research enables us to better understand trends in society a meet national and global challenges with targeted and effective measures, and will be relevant to the national social mission: "Include more children and young people in education, work and society

 As shown in part 3, the Research Council has made several investments in infrastructures through INFRASTRUKTUR to upgrade services related to depositing, curating and making research data available.
-The Nonvegian Open Research Data Infrastructure (NORDi) project is an example of The social science ESFRI projects European Social Survey (ESS) and Council of European Social Science Data Archives (CESSDA) give researchers access to data across national borders.
+The Norwegian Open Research Data Infrastructure (NORDI) project is an example of this.
+The social science ESFRI projects European Social Survey (ESS) and Council of European Social Science Data Archives (CESSDA) give researchers access to data across national borders.

 In the time ahead, there will be a need for better interaction and coordination between infrastructures, institutions and sectors.
-It will also be of great importance to maintain and further develop infrastructures for data storage and accessibility.
+It will also be of great imports